 And that's not all: Cable machines also offer a constant line of tension (which means weight stays uniform throughout the exercise)—again, not the case with dumbbells thanks to gravity, says Carson.
 Also, cable machines allow for many more movement patterns, offering more variability in the exercises you can do, he adds.
-Since you're able to fix the point of resistance up, down, and sideways, which you can't do on a seated machine (like, say, the seated leg press), you can position your body in a variety of ways to work different muscle groups.
+Since you're able to fix the point of resistance up, down, and sideways, which you can't do on a seated arm machine at the gym, you can position your body in a variety of ways to work different muscle groups.
 You can stand, sit, kneel, pull, push, rotate—and effectively do a total-body workout on just this piece of equipment alone.

 Not to mention, almost every move you do will force your core to stabilize against the pull of the cable, activating even more muscle groups on your body and helping you burn more calories and build functional strength.
 (Here's why it's so important to have a strong core.)
 It can also minimize injury.
 "By simply changing where the load is attached, cables can alleviate many of the overuse injuries that happen from dumbbells," says Carson.
 Try 3 sets of 8 to 12 reps of chest presses facing away from the machine for an upper-body and core move.

 - Don't forget to adjust the machines to fit your body.
 Keeping the seat too high or too low or placing your hands or feet in the wrong position not only makes the exercise less effective, but it can also put you at risk for injury.